Andrei32Ionescu/trustchain-superapp-euro-1-team-5/Team_5_README.md

 ## 2 - EUDI-Based Secure User Registration
 A more secure user registration process has been devised by connecting the registration to the EUDI wallet:
 * The user consents to share a Verifiable Credential that currently only contains the legal name of the user.
-* The requested data resides on the TTP side and can be tweaked only by the TTP, resembling a real-world scenario.
+* The TTP creates a request for the data it needs and sends it to the user.
 * After the user shares their data, the TTP receives a confirmation and checks whether the requested data actually was shared and is valid.
 * If successful, the user is redirected to their home page, where they can perform transactions.